Verified background check

 Get to Know Riki

 Show up exactly as you are.
-I'm excited to meet you and get to know you, with everything you bring to the table.
-There is no "right" way to show up to therapy, whether you arrive with clear goals, lots to say, or aren't quite sure where to start.
-Our first session is simply an opportunity for us to begin getting to know each other and explore what brings you to therapy.
+There is no "right" way to arrive at therapy - whether you have clear goals, a lot to say, or aren't sure where to start.
+Our first session is simply an opportunity to begin getting to know each other and to explore what has brought you in.
+If you have specific things you're hoping we'll talk about, bring them; if you don't, that's fine too.

-My work is guided by the belief that every person has inherent worth, dignity, and purpose, and brings something meaningful to teach and share, regardless of background or labels.
-I approach the therapeutic space with curiosity and respect, and I strive to understand each client’s unique strengths, experiences, and perspective.
-I see therapy as a collaborative process where we learn from one another.
+My work is guided by the belief that every person has inherent worth, dignity, and purpose, regardless of background or circumstances.
+I approach the therapeutic space with curiosity, respect, and a commitment to understanding each client's unique strengths, experiences, and perspective.
+With clients who have experienced domestic violence or abusive relationships, I hold that respect especially carefully - moving at your pace, prioritizing safety, and centering your voice in every decision about how we work together.
+I see therapy as a collaborative process rooted in curiosity, respect, and the belief that meaningful change happens when people feel genuinely understood and empowered to make choices that align with their values.